adamdubsky/github-setup/README.md

 - maybe Google Test Framework (using Docker image)
 - This repository is also used for students to practice git pull requests

+## Contributions that will be welcomed

+- Converting Travis CI actions to Github Actions (or just add Githut Actions)
+- A new simple coding project suitable for unit testing and documentation exercises (just like the fib or is_prime examples)
+- Add an is_prime project with implementations in any of the languages.

 ## Git with commit message in Conventional Commits

 Some of the commit messages in this repository are following the Conventional Commit style